swebster/overnight/README.md

 ## Prerequisites

 You need a Linux server (or virtual machine) to run the various scripts included in this repository.
 They have been tested on Ubuntu and Fedora, so derivatives of those distros are likely to work too.
-All intended recipients of Pushover notifications must have a [licensed copy of Pushover](https://pushover.net/pricing) installed, and you will need to generate an [API token](https://pushover.net/api#registration) and a [user (or group) identifier](https://pushover.net/api#identifiers) as well.
+All intended recipients of Pushover notifications must have a [licensed copy of Pushover](https://pushover.net/pricing) installed, and you will need to generate an [API token](https://pushover.net/api#registration) and copy your [user key](https://pushover.net/api#identifiers) from the [Pushover dashboard](https://pushover.net/dashboard).

 # Configuration